Mashed Cauliflower (Low-Carb Mashed “Potatoes”)

 MEAL PREP Mashed Cauliflower is just as good made ahead of time, refrigerated and then just used a serving at a time for four or five days.

 ALANNA’s TIPS Aim for about 2-1/2 pounds (1100g) edible (after trimming) cauliflower and turnip.
 If you're short on cauliflower, add extra turnip.
 For an ultra-smooth and ultra-silky mixture that will pool like loose polenta, overcook the cauliflower and turnips, cooking for about 40 minutes versus 20 minutes.
 I’ve tried hand mashing, an immersion blender and a hand mixer.
 Sorry, none really work.
 It takes the power of a food processor to get closest to the texture of mashed potatoes.
 There's some irony there, because you can't mash actual potatoes in a food processor, unless, that is, you want a mucky mess of glue-like potatoes.
+The upside of the food processor is that the Mashed Cauliflower turns out exceedingly smooth and supple.
 If you like, "doctor" the mashed cauliflower and turnips however you do mashed potatoes.
 The familiarity may help your family adjust!

 VARIATIONS